 Degrees of Burns – 1st through 4th Degree

-2nd Degree Burns extend beyond the top layer of skin (the epidermis) and ino the dermis, the first under layer of skin.
+2nd Degree Burns extends beyond the top layer of skin (the epidermis) and into the dermis, the first under layer of skin.
 These burns appear red with blisters, the skin has a wet or moist look and requires several weeks to heal.
-At this level the burn victim becomes susceptible to local infections.
-Some more severe 2nd degree burns extend into the deep part of the dermis and appear as red and white bloody blisters.
-These more severe second degree burns take many weeks to heal an sometimes progress into third degree burns.
+At this level, the burn victim becomes susceptible to local infections.
+Some more severe 2nd-degree burns extend into the deep part of the dermis and appear as red and white bloody blisters.
+These more severe second-degree burns take many weeks to heal and sometimes progress into third-degree burns.

-3rd Degree Burns go into the deep layers of the skin and all the way through the dermis.
+3rd Degree Burns goes into the deep layers of the skin and all the way through the dermis.
 Most people never see or experience burns of this level as they are quite severe.
-The skin appears stiff and brownish white with a dry leather like texture.
+The skin appears stiff and brownish white with a dry leather-like texture.
 These burns do not heal without surgical excision and skin grafting.
 Sometimes these burns even require amputation.

 Severity – Major to Minor Depending on Body Surface Area Affected